devopsdc/presentations/presentation/1_slides/slide.md

 * 6:30 - 7:00 - Meet, greet, and eat
 * 7:00 - 7:15 - Welcome
 * 7:15 - 8:45 - Talks
-  * Continuous Delivery Tool Chain
+  * Intro to CoreOS
-  * Mastering DevOops
+  * Model-driven approach to DevOps
 * 8:45 - 9:15 - Networking & conversation